 If you live in Cameroon and work for foreign clients, Cameroon tax residence, Cameroon-source income rules, client-country withholding, treaty relief, and your legal setup can all matter.
 Keep contracts, invoices, platform statements, bank receipts, exchange-rate records, and any foreign withholding documents.
 If a client withholds tax abroad, ask a qualified adviser whether treaty relief or a foreign tax credit is available for your facts.

-Your invoice should show your legal name or business name, address, Taxpayer Identification Number where applicable, RCCM or business-registration details where applicable, client details, invoice number, invoice date, service description, service period, amount, currency, VAT treatment if applicable, payment terms, and payment details.
+Your invoice should show your legal name or business name, address, Taxpayer Identification Number (TIN) where applicable, RCCM or business-registration details where applicable, client details, invoice number, invoice date, service description, service period, amount, currency, VAT treatment if applicable, payment terms, and payment details.

 For international clients, make the payment route and currency clear.
 If you invoice in EUR or USD but receive XAF or another currency, save the provider statement, bank receipt, exchange-rate evidence, and platform fee breakdown.
 If you work through Flexhire, keep the Flexhire contract, scope, invoice/payment records, payout confirmations, and any tax documents together.